Published: July 1, 2020

 Southwark Playhouse, which has established itself as one of London’s leading studio theatres, was the brainchild of actress Juliet Alderdice and her husband Tom Wilson, a deputy head teacher, who set up the charity in 1993 to help emerging talent and provide facilities for the local community.

-Today, with 20 staff and the help of 100 volunteers, it stages several productions a year and engages with more than 5,000 children through a free-of-charge innovative youth and community programme.
+Today, with 20 staff and the help of 100 volunteers, it stages several productions a year.
+Southwark Playhouse engages with more than 5,000 children through a free-of-charge innovative youth and community programme.

-The charity works closely with schools, Southwark Council and local organisations to improve educational achievement and also provides a range of adult workshops.
+The charity works closely with schools, Southwark Council and local organisations to improve educational achievement.
+It also provides a range of adult workshops.

-Janet Geohagen, relationship manager at Unity Trust Bank, said: “Southwark Playhouse shares our values in wanting to make a positive difference to society.
+Janet Geohagen is a relationship manager at Unity Trust Bank.
+She said: “Southwark Playhouse shares our values in wanting to make a positive difference to society.

-“Thousands of people in the local area benefit from free arts and culture facilities and we are delighted the charity now has a new home where it can develop and grow.”
+“Thousands of people in the local area benefit from free arts and culture facilities.
+We are delighted the charity now has a new home where it can develop and grow.”

 The project was recently completed, with a grand opening expected in early 2021.

-Chris Smyrnios said: “The new theatre will provide dedicated space for all of our community groups and will enable us to put on bigger shows.”
+Chris Smyrnios said: “The new theatre will provide dedicated space for all of our community groups.
+It will enable us to put on bigger shows.”